Edge-lit mirrors buying guide

 What are the different types of edge-lit mirror?

-If we diffuse the LEDs with a diffuser cover, you lose 30-40% more light!
-For light to shine perfectly through the front frosted mirror and put a decent amount of light on the wall, we prefer to keep the LEDs exposed.
-This only affects the look of mirrors that the side is visible from if your mirror side was viewed when opening the door and you're side on.
+If we diffuse the LEDs with a diffuser cover, you lose 20-25% light.
+For light to shine through the front frosted mirror edge and put a decent amount of light on the wall, we prefer to keep the LEDs exposed in this scenario.
+The LED's are not covered and if you do open the door onto the side view of the mirror you will see the LED's.
+As the mirrors are thin if you don't then we recommend this is fine as you will never see the side and you wont be sacrificing any light.
 If you are concerned about the look of the exposed LED strip in this scenario, then don't worry, hit our bespoke link and we can add some diffuser for a small cost.

 - A good balance of light both back and front.